-Interested in Pursuing a Career in Applied Behavioral Analysis?
+Interested in Pursuing a Career in Applied Behavior Analysis?

-Read about our Applied Behavior Analysis program in MassLive!
+Read about our Applied Behavior Analysis program on MassLive!

 How much will it cost?

 We offer affordable programs.
-Please visit our Tuition and Fees Page with up to date costs.
+Please visit our Tuition and Fees Page for up-to-date costs.

 The Department of Psychology offers a 48-credit graduate program designed to be completed in 2 years although an extended part-time option is available.
 Fulfillment of the requirements of the M.A. in Applied Behavior Analysis entails completion of academic and applied practicum experience as well as successful completion of a comprehensive examination or experimental thesis.
 Students who successfully complete the program of study are then eligible to apply for certification as a Board Certified Behavior Analyst (BCBA) through the Behavior Analyst Certification Board at http://www.bacb.com.

 Requirements include completion of the ABA Core Curriculum (30 credits); the Practicum series in Applied Behavior Analysis(12 credits); elective courses (6 credits non-thesis option or 6 credit thesis option).
 All students must complete a comprehensive examination or thesis at the end of their program of study.